CodingGeek315/Sketchy_Web/README.md

 Sketchy_Web

 TDI:
--How to enter a div grid in javascript/jquery.
+1. How to enter a div grid in javascript/jquery.
--How to color in squares in the grid when mouse enters.
+2. How to color in squares in the grid when mouse enters.
--How to write a command to reset all squares that are affected.
+3. How to write a command to reset all squares that are affected.
--How to "correctly" link javascript and CSS files to the html document. :P -How to use basic Jquery and javascript together.
+4. How to "correctly" link javascript and CSS files to the html document. :P
+5. How to use basic Jquery and javascript together.